seckela/js30plusplus/readme.md

 ## Day 08 - Fun with HTML5 Canvas

 * Pause at about the 13 minute mark and attempt to mimic his drawing mode (line width only).
+* Create a new tool that will act like an eraser.
+Consider binding this to right click.

 ## Day 09 - Dev Tools Domination
 * No added challenges.